Enzyme inhibition or induction interactions

 The interaction can start with the first dose of the inhibitor or slightly later if the inhibiting molecule is a metabolite.
 Stronger inhibitors and short half-life drugs tend to produce inhibition faster than weaker ones.

-The interaction stops up to five drug half-lives plus up to five enzyme half-lives after the last dose of the inhibitor.
-A rule of thumb for irreversible inhibition of CYP3A4 is to assume it will last for approximately ten days after the last dose of the inhibitor, if the inhibitor has a relatively short half-life, for example, less than 18 hours.
+If the inhibitor is stopped, the interaction reduces to a stop over approximately five drug half-lives plus five enzyme half-lives after the last inhibitor dose.
+A rule of thumb for irreversible inhibition of CYP3A4 is to assume that by approximately ten days after the last dose of the inhibitor, only 10% of its effects will remain.
+This applies if the inhibitor has a relatively short half-life, for example, less than 18 hours.

 For example, erythromycin and clarithromycin are irreversible inhibitors of CYP3A4.